TheMinusWorld/Topic-Archiver/README.md

 # Minus World Topic Archiver

+## Support Notice

+This project will no longer work.
+It relied on the Minus World original forums, which no longer exist.
+There is no desire or need to update this to the current iteration or maintain this at all.

+## Description

 This script parses Minus World forums.
 It relies on the Minus World HTML template, which is custom, so it probably won't work anywhere else.